JackKelly/JackKelly.github.io/_posts/2019-01-07-non-profit.md

 Please don't interpret my resignation as a comment on DeepMind's likely climate impact.
 We all need DeepMind to have huge climate impact.
 And, if anyone can have impact, it's the astounding folks in DeepMind.
 Heck, they already [are having impact](https://deepmind.com/blog/safety-first-ai-autonomous-data-centre-cooling-and-industrial-control/).

 I'm extremely excited to start this non-profit; and can't wait to start building things!

+I'll post progress updates to twitter and my blog.
+Please feel free to email me at jack@jack-kelly.com if you'd like more info.
+I probably won't get much coding done in January - Jan will mostly be spent setting up the non-profit, building a website etc.  And settling on a name!